 4. Do not count ABLE account distributions as income

-A distribution from an ABLE account is not income but is a conversion of a resource from one form to another, see SI 01110.600B.4.
+A distribution from an ABLE account is not income but is a conversion of a resource from one form to another.
+See SI 01110.600B.4.

-Do not count distributions from an ABLE account as income of the designated beneficiary, regardless of whether the distributions are for non-housing QDEs, housing QDEs, or non-qualified expenses.
+Do not count distributions from an ABLE account as income of the designated beneficiary, regardless of whether the distributions are for a QDE not related to housing, for a housing expense, or for a non-qualified expense.

-5. Exclude retained distributions for non-housing related qualified disability expenses (QDE)
+5. Exclude retained distributions for a QDE not related to housing

-Distribution for a non-housing related QDE
+a.
+Distribution for a QDE not related to housing

-Exclude from the designated beneficiary’s countable resources a distribution for a QDE other than housing if he or she retains it beyond the month received.
+Exclude a distribution for a QDE not related to housing from the designated beneficiary’s countable resources if he or she retains it beyond the month received.

 This exclusion applies while:

-the designated beneficiary maintains, makes contributions to, or receives distributions from the ABLE account;
+The designated beneficiary maintains, makes contributions to, or receives distributions from the ABLE account;

-the distribution is unspent;
+The distribution is unspent;

-the distribution is identifiable.
-(NOTE: Excludable funds commingled with non-excludable funds must be identifiable.
-See SI 01130.700A.); and
+The distribution is identifiable.
+(NOTE: Identify excludable funds commingled with non-excludable funds.
+See SI 01130.700A); and

-the individual still intends to use the distribution for a non-housing related QDE.
+The individual intends to use the distribution for a QDE not related to housing.

 NOTE: Apply normal SSI resource counting rules and exclusions to assets or other items purchased with funds from an ABLE account.

-Previously excluded distribution used for non-qualified expense or housing-related QDE
+b.
+Previously excluded distribution used for non-qualified expenses or housing expenses

-If a designated beneficiary uses a distribution previously excluded per SI 01130.740C.5.a., for a non-qualified purpose or a housing-related QDE, or the individual’s intent to use it for a qualified disability expense changes, see SI 01130.740D.3.
+If a designated beneficiary uses a distribution previously excluded per SI 01130.740C.5.a. in this section, for a non-qualified expense or a housing expense, or the individual’s intent to use it for a qualified disability expense (not related to housing) changes, see SI 01130.740D.3. in this section.

+c.
 Example of an excluded distribution

 Eric takes a distribution of $500 from his ABLE account in June 2016 to pay for a health-related QDE.
-His health-related expense is not due until September, so Eric deposits the distribution into his checking account in June.
+His health-related expense is not due until September, and Eric deposits the distribution into his checking account in June.
 The distribution is not income in June.
-Eric maintains his ABLE account at all relevant times, and the distribution is both unspent and identifiable until Eric pays his health-related expense in September.
-We therefore exclude the $500 from Eric's countable resources in July, August, and September.
-For instructions on identifying commingled excluded and non-excluded funds, see SI 01130.700.
+Eric’s distribution is both unspent and identifiable until Eric pays his health-related expense in September.
+Exclude the $500 from Eric's countable resources in July, August, and September.
+For instructions to identify commingled, excluded, and non-excluded funds, see SI 01130.700.

+d.
 Example of an excluded QDE purchase

-Fred takes a distribution of $1,500 from his ABLE account in September 2016 to buy a QDE - a wheelchair.
-The wheelchair is an excluded resource in October and continuing, because it is an individual’s personal property required for a medical condition.
+Fred takes a distribution of $1,500 from his ABLE account in September 2016 to buy a health-related item that is a QDE.
+The item is an excluded resource in October and continuing, because it is the individual’s personal property required for a medical condition.
 For instructions on household goods, personal effects, and other personal property, see SI 01130.430.

-D. When to count ABLE account balances and distributions
+D. When To Count ABLE Account Balances And Distributions

 1. Count ABLE account balance amounts over $100,000

-Count the amount by which an ABLE account balance exceeds $100,000 as a countable resource of the designated beneficiary.
+Count the amount by which an ABLE account balance exceeds $100,000 as a resource of the designated beneficiary.

 a.
 Rule for indefinite benefit suspension and continuing eligibility for Medicaid during periods of excess resources attributable to an ABLE account

 A special rule applies when the balance of an SSI recipient's ABLE account exceeds $100,000 by an amount that causes the recipient to exceed the SSI resource limit--whether alone or with other resources.
-When this situation happens, place the recipient into a special SSI suspension period where:
+When this situation happens, we will place the recipient into a special SSI suspension during which:

-we suspend the recipient's SSI benefits without time limit (as long as he or she remains otherwise eligible);
+We suspend the recipient's SSI benefits without time limit (as long as he or she remains otherwise eligible);

-the recipient retains continued eligibility for Medical Assistance (Medicaid); and
+The recipient is SSI eligible for Medical Assistance (Medicaid) purposes; and

-the individual’s eligibility does not terminate after 12 continuous months of suspension.
+The individual’s eligibility does not terminate after 12 continuous months of suspension.